yuugencode/renderingrandomthings/README.md

-# renderingrandomthings
+# Rendering Random Things

 Heavily work in progress.

-Experimenting with C++20 modules and various graphics libraries.
+Experimenting with modern C++ and various graphics libraries.
 Goal is to try out various non-realistic raytracing rendering ideas.

 Currently just a simple 1SPP raytracer with reflections/hard shadows.